Using "clickers" in the classroom

 How can I get started using clickers in my class?

 - Please contact clickers-help@sas if you think you'd like to use clickers in your class.
 We'll review your particular interests and recommend the best approach for your application.
 If you're planning to use the Mac installed in the classroom where you teach, please let us know and we'll get you Administrator access to that computer, which may be necessary to run the TurningPoint software.

 - What about the systems that publishers offer bundled with text books?

-- We use the ResponseCard NXT system from TurningPoint.
+- We use the ResponseCard system from TurningPoint.
 Some publishers offer packages that include clickers - if you're considering one of these, please be sure that the clicker is this model we use.
 If you have any concerns about evaluating what the publisher is offering, please just contact us.